xan105/node-powertoast/README.md

   ⚠️ An invalid appID will result in the notification not being displayed !

-  You can view all installed appid via powershell command :
+  You can view all installed appID via the powershell command :
   ```
   PS> Get-StartApps %search%
   ```